 - Is this solution going to help me pinpoint the issues in my system quickly?

 - Can I get an overview of everything that’s going on, not just my code?
-(APIs, managed services, etc.)
+(APIs, managed services, even things like AWS Step Functions)

-- Will it be enough for me, or will I have to go back to the cloud vendor’s console to get more information?
+- It is enough for me, or will I have to go back to the cloud vendor’s console to get more information?

 An end-to-end transaction in Epsagon